(All meetings at 6:30 PM at Bangor Recreation Center, unless otherwise noted.)

 September 7, 5:30 PM - We will have a welcoming get-together that will be for current members and those definitely planning to join the club.
 Details and an RSVP will be sent by email and snail-mail to all of last year's members, and any who contact us before the meeting.
 If you are interested in joining EMCC you can get in touch with us using this link to the "Contact Us" form.

-September 13 (Wednesday), 5:30 PM - Mini-workshop on preparing images for our club competitions.
+September 14, 6:00 PM - Mini-workshop on preparing images for our club competitions.
 This is primarily for newer members who need to learn about resizing images for both digital projection and for making and matting prints.
 If you have a laptop with Lightroom and/or any version of Photoshop, you can bring it with you, and ask questions about workflow and using your software.
-We will meet at either the Dysart's, Broadway, or Dysart's, Coldbrook Road locations.
-The exact location will be announced at the meeting on September 7th.
+Lastly, John Edwards will spend about 1/2 hour on some basics of night photography in preparation for some near future outings.
+We will meet at Dysart's, Broadway.

 September 21 - EMCC Competition – Open